gaultier/blog/way_too_many_ways_to_wait_for_a_child_process_with_a_timeout.md

 # This retries 10 times since the command always fails, waiting more and more time between each try, and finally returns the last exit code of the command (1).
 $ ueb false

 # This retries a few times (~ 4 times), until the waiting time exceeds the duration of the sub-program.
-It exits with `0` since from the POV of our program, the sub-program finally finished in its alloted time.
+It exits with `0` since from the POV of our program, the sub-program finally finished in its allotted time.
 $ ueb sleep 1